Emanuela Setti Carraro: Life

 She was born in Borgosesia, in the province of Vercelli, Piedmont, in 1950 to a family of the Milanese "good bourgeoisie".
 Emanuela followed her maternal engagement and graduated as a volunteer nurse of the Italian Red Cross.
 She paid special service at the Military Hospital in Milan and the operating rooms of the Institute of Surgical Pathology of the University of Milan.
 She had two brothers, the physician Paolo Giuseppe and the art dealer Giovanni Maria.

-She became the wife of the general of carabinieri and Prefect of Palermo Carlo Alberto dalla Chiesa (who was a widower since 1978) on 10 July 1982, after many hesitancies of dalla Chiesa due to the age gap (30 years), and only overcome thanks the determination of Emanuela.
+On 10 July 1982, she married the Carlo Alberto dalla Chiesa (who was a widower since 1978), the Prefect of Palermo and a general of the carabinieri, after his own hesitation due to the age gap (30 years), a concern that was only overcome due to Emanuela's determination.
 The wedding was celebrated privately in a small church in Ivano-Fracena in Trentino.
-In the few months that she spent in Palermo, she was the only person that the prefect general had at his side.
+In the few months that she spent in Palermo, she was the only person whom the prefect general had at his side.